blahblahbloopster/funlang/WEADME.md

 ## UwuWang
 ### Vewsion Zewo Point Wum
-UwuWang is a WIP stwict typed wanguage wif a mawk awnd sweep gawbage cowwectow and stwucts.
+UwuWang is a WIP dynamicawwy typed wanguage wif a mawk awnd sweep gawbage cowwectow and stwucts.
 The wefewence intewpwetew is wittem in kotwin.